thorstenschwandt/mptqr/README.md

-# mptqr
+# mptqr version 1.2
 <h3>Client Extension App for M-Files 2015.3, 2018 and 20.x.</h3>

-QR-Mobilelink for M-Files, Version 1.2
+QR-Mobilelink for M-Files

 <h3>What does it do?</h3>
 This app generates quick response (QR) codes from selected M-Files objects and views, to swiftly access the same items inside M-Files mobile app.
 That's almost all.
 Small, neat and practically!<br/>